 Many species, including variegated cutworm (Peridroma saucia)

 Pest description and crop damage Larvae can be brown, gray, or greenish and range from 0.25 to 1.25 inches long.
 They are most damaging to trees that have high weeds around their bases.
 Feeding is nocturnal.
 Leaves and buds may be heavily damaged.
 Generally controlled with dormant or delayed-dormant sprays.

 Biology and life history Weeds are the preferred source of food for these larvae, and eggs typically are laid on weeds around the trees.
 Depending on species, they may overwinter as pupae or larvae in the soil.
 The larvae spend the day in the soil, then climb up the tree during the night to feed.

 Control weeds, grasses, and debris in the orchard that provide cover.
-Encourage natural enemies of cutworms like spiders.
+Encourage natural enemies of cutworms such as spiders.
 Hand-pick cutworm larvae, using a flashlight to find them, if practical.
 Scratch the soil at the base of plants to find larvae in the daytime.
 Tanglefoot or a similar sticky material applied as a band to the trunk will stop movement of larvae up the trunk.
 Wrap the trunk tightly with plastic wrap to ensure the insects can't crawl beneath the wrap.
 Apply the Tanglefoot to the plastic wrap, not the tree, as it can soften bark.
 Note: Young trees may be harmed by banding Tanglefoot directly on thin bark.

 Management-chemical control: HOME USE